rehive/docs/source/includes/_transactions.md

 # Transactions

-Rehive offers 2 standard type transactions: Debit and Credit.
-Debit transactiosn deduct from a user's account and Credit transaction add to a user's account.
-There is an additional "transfer" endpoint that can be used in order to automtically trigger a debit followed by a credit on the specified accounts.
+Rehive offers 2 standard transaction types: debit and credit.
+Debit transactiosn deduct from a user's account and credit transaction add to a user's account.
+There is also an additional "transfer" endpoint that can be used in order to automtically trigger a debit followed by a credit on the specified accounts.

-Transaction currency values are always inputted/outputted in their lowest currency unit.
-For most currencies this will be the cents values, so a $ 1.00 transaction will output an amount of 100.

 <aside class="notice">
 Transactions are run as asynchronous processes within Rehive, so the latest state of the transaction will not necessarily be available immediately after a request has been completed.
 To get the latest transaction details you will have to make a follow up request using its `id`.